 3 Problems with UNESCO

 Obsessed with demonizing Israel.
-Between 2009 and 2014, UNESCO adopted 46 resolutions against Israel; 1 on Syria; and none on Iran, Sudan, North Korea, or any other country in the world.
-See here and here.
+Between 2009 and 2021, UNESCO adopted 82 resolutions against Israel; 9 on Crimea; 4 on Iraq; 2 on Syria; and none on Iran, Sudan, North Korea, or any other country in the world.
+See Factsheet: UNESCO and Israel and UN Watch Database.
 Betraying its mission to protect world heritage and culture, UNESCO repeatedly denies the ancient Jewish heritage and culture of the holy cities Jerusalem and Hebron – which it has declared a World Heritage site of “Palestine.”

 Glorifies violence.
 In 2013, UNESCO enshrined “The Life and Works of Ernesto Che Guevara” in its “Memory of the World Register” — even though Che Guevara led the first firing squads of the Cuban Revolution, and founded Cuba’s “labor camp” system that would later be used to incarcerate gays, dissidents and AIDS victims.
 At the time, President Obama’s representative demanded that UNESCO’s program “not be used as a tool to glorify or legitimize violence.”
 His objection was ignored.